Polymarket/leaderboard-username/README.md

 - Install dependencies with [yarn](https://yarnpkg.com/): yarn install

-- Create a .env file with a a private key(PK env variable) and the leaderboard API URL(see .env.example)
+- Create a .env file with a private key(PK env variable) and the leaderboard API URL(see .env.example)

 - Run `yarn signAndSend --name YOUR_USERNAME` to create and sign a username update payload and send it to the leaderboard API